 Paying Off An FHA Loan:

-When you go to payoff a FHA loan, under the old FHA loan limits in California and the new limits for 2020, you’ll owe daily interest.
-Unlike conforming loans you’ll owe daily interest for the entire month no matter what day you close.
-For Conforming loans you’ll only owe interest to the day you’r loan is paid off.
+When you go to pay off an FHA loan, under the old FHA loan limits in California and the new limits for 2021, you’ll owe daily interest.
+Unlike Conforming loans, you’ll owe daily interest for the entire month no matter what day you close.
+For Conforming loans, you’ll only owe interest to the day your loan is paid off.

-Interested In Conforming Loan Limits?:
+Interested In Conforming Loan Limits?